This article may contain links from our affiliate partners. Please read how we make money!

 The two most popular ones are – plastic containers and glass containers.

-We’d recommend going for glass containers as they’re often freezer/washer/microwave safe and help keep the food fresh for a longer duration.
+I’d recommend going for glass containers as they’re often freezer/washer/microwave safe and help keep the food fresh for a longer duration.

 7 Tips on How to Store Meal Prep